rollkit/docs/docs/rollkit-stack.md

 If you're familiar with Rollkit's stack, you may want to skip to the [tutorials section](../category/tutorials)
 :::

-## Rollup Application Architecture

 ![Rollup architecture with Rollkit and ABCI](../static/img/rollkit-stack/rollkit-abci.png)

-### ABCI Interface

-Rollkit is a fully-functional Application BlockChain Interface (ABCI) client software - it can be used as a Tendermint replacement for any ABCI app.
-Thanks to this compatibility, you can use tools like [abci-cli](https://docs.tendermint.com/v0.34/app-dev/abci-cli.html) to test and debug your rollup.

 ### Cosmos-SDK

 Would you like to change your Cosmos-SDK application to a Rollkit rollup?
 No problem!
-You need to replace the Cosmos-SDK Go dependency with Rollkit-enabled version, which can be found [here](https://github.com/rollkit/cosmos-sdk).
+You need to replace the Cosmos-SDK Go dependency with a Rollkit-enabled version, which can be found [here](https://github.com/rollkit/cosmos-sdk).